anilabraham-IT/IntuneEDU/IntuneEDU/windows-autopilot-setup.md

 4. By default, a **Standard** user account type is selected.
 If you want all users in your tenant to be admins on their devices, select **Administrator** instead.
     * If only some of your users need to have admin permissions, create a group and deployment profile just for them.
 For example, if you want your staff to have admin privileges, create a group that's made up of your staff’s devices.
 Then complete steps 2 through 4 in this section to create a deployment profile that has an administrator user account type.

-## Create dynamic group based on group tah
+## Create dynamic group based on group tag
 Create a dynamic group to quickly group Autopilot-registered devices.
 Setting a group tag rule will automatically create and populate a group with devices that you tagged during Autopilot registration.
 This feature eliminates the need for you to select and group devices one-by-one.

 Group tags are assigned to devices during Windows Autopilot registration.
 Make sure you communicate with your Microsoft partner about your need for group tags before registration begins.